 Substantially all public employees in Kansas are covered by the Pension Plan.
+Participation by local political subdivisions is optional, but irrevocable once elected.

 Those employees participating in the Pension Plan for the College are included in the State/School employees group.